orgua/Rostock_Mini_Pro_2/README.md

 - add more pictures
 - further optimize the code
 - document hal-sensor-board
-- motor-mount: more space above the motor for better cooling
+- motor-mount: add more space above the motor for better cooling

 Pictures (in progress):